chrper80/Milestone-project2/README.md

 ##### Result

-No errors but one warning ("Imported style sheets are not checked in direct input and file upload modes").
+No errors but one warning ("Imported style sheets are not checked in direct input and file upload modes"). *I remember getting the same warning in the last project.
+A tutor told me since it´s not my stylesheat, i can leave it.
+So i do the same now*

 ### HTML validation with W3C Logo Markup Validation Service